wheelercj/chriswheeler.dev/content/posts/which-language-should-you-learn-first.md

     * **how to make games**, read [develop.games](https://www.develop.games/) and design a game first, then choose a game engine that works well for that design, then choose a programming language that is supported by that game engine.
     * **how to make desktop apps using web technologies**, check out the comparisons between several options (not just Go and Rust) in [Why Golang instead of Rust to develop the Krater desktop app](https://blog.moonguard.dev/why-golang-instead-of-rust-to-develop-the-krater-desktop-app) by Ronald Pereira.
     * **how to make desktop apps for Windows**, consider using C# with [.NET MAUI](https://dotnet.microsoft.com/en-us/apps/maui) and Visual Studio.
 I've tried a few different ways to make desktop apps with C++, C#, and Python, and this one was amazingly fast and easy, yet also had a high-quality result.
-    * **artificial intelligence, machine learning, etc.**, you will probably want to learn Python.
+    * **artificial intelligence, machine learning, and/or data science**, you will probably want to learn Python or C++.
 Some other options are R and Julia, but there are very few job opportunities for R developers outside academia, and Julia doesn't seem to be getting much attention from the community for some reason.

 ## language comparisons